jonathanapwoka20-prog/SQL_Data_Cleaning_-_Exploratory_Data_Analysis_EDA/README.md

 ## How to Reproduce This Project

-1. Download `layoffs.csv` from Kaggle
+1. Download CSV from the file folder attached
+2. Download the SQL Code files from the file folder
-2. Load the dataset into a SQL environment
+3. Load the dataset into a SQL environment
-3. Follow the staging → cleaning → EDA workflow
+4. Follow the staging → cleaning → EDA workflow
-4. Reference screenshots for validation at each step
+5. Reference screenshots for validation at each step

 ---

-**This project is designed to be transparent, reproducible, and interview-ready.**
+**This project is designed to be transparent, reproducible and interview-ready.**